pradeepk6/cucumber-java-testNG-saucelabs-webTestAutomation/README.md

   systemPropertyVariable 'webdriver.chrome.driver' is already set in pom.xml.Download the latest chrome driver binary into /src/test/drivers directory and change browser choice in pom.xml to chrome or pass in relevant argumetns via maven commandline
+* to run: download the project and run maven comman: mvn verify and see cucumber reports in 'target/cucumber' directory